emacsorphanage/quickrun/README.md

 ## Requirements

-Emacs 23 or higher.
+* Emacs 23 or higher.

-I usually test `quickrun.el` with Emacs 24.
-I recommend Emacs 24.

 ## Installation